BLS API

 API

-BLS-data-related tasks that are exploratory, repetitive, or need to be well documented, can make use of the API to save time.
+BLS-data-related tasks that are exploratory, repetitive, or need to be well documented, can make use of Application Programming Interface (API) to save time.
 The API allows users to request data with specific parameters, such as the BLS series ID, dates, or preferred format.
 Data returned can be fed into pandas or other programs for further calculations and analysis.

 Python

-The examples use Python version 3.6 and the requests, json, and pandas packages.
+The examples use Python 3.x with the requests and pandas packages.

 Example 1: Single series from API v1